River Frome, Stroud: 20th century

-The Thames and Severn Canal was abandoned in 1933 and the Stroudwater Navigation ceased to carry any trade in 1941, although it was not formally abandoned until an Act of Parliament was obtained in 1954.
+The Thames and Severn Canal was abandoned in 1933 and the Stroudwater Navigation ceased to carry any trade in 1941, although it was not formally abandoned until the passing of Stroudwater Navigation Act 1954 (2 & 3 Eliz.
+2. c. l).
 Shortly afterwards, the canal channel through Stroud was used as part of a flood relief scheme.
 The top gates of Lower Wallbridge Lock, Foundry Lock and Dudbridge Lock were replaced by concrete weirs, which maintained water levels at normal flows around 3.3 ft lower than navigable levels had been.
-Three streams that formerly passed under the canal were diverted into it: Slad Brook (much of which is culverted under Stroud), Painswick Stream and Ruscome Brook.
+Three streams that formerly passed under the canal were diverted into it: Slad Brook (much of which is culverted under Stroud), Painswick Stream and Ruscombe Brook.
 Then at Ebley, the canal was joined to the river.
 As a consequence, this part of the canal is classed as a "main river".

 As this section of the canal has now been restored and the locks put back into use, designs for reinstatement had to accommodate large flows and included underground bywash culverts, capable of carrying the full flood flow of all three streams.
 A new weir which carries a towpath bridge was constructed where the water leaves the canal to enter the River Frome, and a set of floodgates was constructed beyond the weir, to protect the canal from high water levels.

 After the closure of the canal in 1954, land drainage work resulted in the Lockham syphon being removed.
 To the west of the syphon, the canal and river ran parallel to one another, with a narrow strip of land between them.
 To improve the capacity of the river channel, the intervening strip of land was removed, and bulldozed into the southern side of the canal.
 This produced a much wider channel for the river, consisting of the original channel together with the northern side of the canal.
-With funding for the reinstatement of the canal approved, this section should be navigable by late 2023, and will involve the canal and river again sharing a channel, with the two parting at Whitminster lock, just upstream of Whitminster weirs.
+With funding for the reinstatement of the canal approved, this section should be navigable by 2028, and will involve the canal and river again sharing a channel, with the two parting at Whitminster lock, just upstream of Whitminster weirs.

 Whitminster Mill had been demolished by 1880.
 In the early 1970s, the weirs at Whitminster were modified, so that much of the water flowing down the river could be diverted into the remains of the Stroudwater Navigation, and from there into the Gloucester and Sharpness Canal.
 This water is abstracted from the canal near Sharpness, and treated by Bristol Water's Purton Treatment Works.
 Work on the Purton site began on 24 August 1970, and a 46 in pipeline was constructed to carry the treated water to Pucklechurch service reservoir, 17.8 mi away.
 The project cost £8.8 million and provided a new water supply for Bristol, with the works commencing operation in April 1973.